 It's summer, and we're all ready for a vacation.
-Luckily, you don't have to go far to have fun — just hop in the car and head to Plano, a little over four hours away from Houston.
+Luckily, you don't have to go far to have fun — just hop in the car and head to Plano, a little under four hours away from Austin.

 The North Dallas suburb has something for everyone, from shopping and dining to family-friendly activities designed for all ages.

 Here's your guide to where to stay and what to do while you're there.

 If shopping is your cardio and the way to your heart is through your stomach, you've come to the right place.
 Plano is packed with places to shop 'til you drop, eat to your heart's content, and dance the night away.

 From sparkly jewelry at Kendra Scott to mouthwatering meals from more than 30 eateries, The Shops at Legacy is nonstop fun.